chien-y/credit_freezes_slides/README.md

 ## Results: A Single entrepreneur.
+- Given a chain network and generic set of risk profile, if the risk profile is symmetric, there exists n* s.t. the economy experiences a system freeze if and only if n >= n*.

 - Credit freezes are monotone and systemic.
-  - An adverse shift in the distribution shocks only leads to more credit freezes throughout the economy.
+  - An adverse shift in the distribution shocks can only lead to
+    - more credit freezes throughout the economy.
+    - less total lending.

 ## Results: Multiple enterpreners
 - In the tree networks, credit freezes are "simple".